xmlsquad/gsheet-to-xml/DOCUMENTATION.md

 `--credentials` is optional parameter that specifies path to the credentials file with Google secret.
 Path must be relative to the directory you're calling the script from.

+# Behavior

+- Empty rows are skipped without notice.
+- Files ending with _ (underscore) are ignored (e.g. foo_.xslx, foo_)
+- Tabs ending with _ (underscore) are ignored
+- When parsing folders, for every spreadsheet found new `<Product>` XML element is created with `src-spreadsheet` attribute containing the spreadsheet ID.

 # Tests
 Run `./vendor/bin/phpunit` to execute test suite